2020 GMC Sierra 1500 truck gets added tech, expanded carbon-fiber bed availability

 The 2020 model year also ushers in a few powertrain changes.

 Buyers now can choose a 10-speed automatic transmission with the 5.3-liter V-8 engine with Dynamic Fuel Management.
 For Sierra Denali and AT4 buyers, the powertrain combo is now standard.
 Otherwise, it's optional for every other Sierra trim from SLE and up.
 Those who choose the 3.0-liter inline-6 turbodiesel engine also will find the 10-speed automatic transmission.
-The 2020 model year is the first full model year for the diesel powertrain, and GMC has also made the engine available with the CarbonPro edition.
+The 2020 model year is the first year for the diesel powertrain, and GMC has also made the engine available with the CarbonPro edition.

 2019 GMC Sierra 1500 CarbonPro Edition